When you head out hiking, typically you wear your gear in layers. For example, you will have an outer layer which usually consists of your rain gear.

 Finally then, as we move another layer down, right next to your skin, we come to the base layer.
-An example base layer, the Smartwool Mens NTS Mid 250 Crew Base Layer, is shown in the image below.
+An example of a base layer, is shown in the image above.

 What is the Purpose of a Base Layer?

 The base layer has two main functions.
 The first function, is to wick moisture away from your body.
 In brief, as you hike along, your body will typically heat up from your exertion.